 Just like the flat beater, it is perfectly fine to stick to the wire whip that comes with your mixer.
 There is no need to upgrade it unless you want the luxury of having a spare one.

 That said, if you really want to take your whipping to the next level, you can upgrade to the amazing 11 wire whip.
 The more wires, the faster air will be incorporated into your mix, the more fluffy that batter will be!

 The classic trusted wire whip that will never let you down.
 This is ideal for your mini-stand mixers with a smaller bowl.

 If you want maximum air and speed, then the 11 wire whip is the one for you.
 This whisk fits larger bowls, 5 to 6 quarts.

 The dough hook is used for… you guessed it, dough!
-Bread dough, donuts, brioche, for any type of bread, this is will be your go-to attachment.
+Bread dough, donuts, brioche, for any type of bread, this will be your go-to attachment.
 My guess would be though, unless you are a bread die-hard, the chances are the dough hook will probably be the least used KitchenAid attachment of the three standard accessories that come with your mixer.

 If you love making homemade bread, the dough hook is your guy.
 It is fast, kneads dough to perfection and requires zero effort from you.
-If usually avoid making homemade bread because you can’t be bothered kneading dough by hand for 20 minutes, then the KitchenAid dough hook will be a game-changer for you.
+If you usually avoid making homemade bread because you can’t be bothered kneading dough by hand for 20 minutes, then the KitchenAid dough hook will be a game-changer for you.

-I find that the dough hook takes just under 10 minutes to knead dough, considerably less time (and effort) than it takes me to knead by hand.
+I find that the dough hook takes just under 10 minutes to knead the dough, considerably less time (and effort) than it takes me to knead by hand.

 A word of warning: If you don’t have a powerful KitchenAid with a large motor, be careful not to damage your stand mixer motor by excessively kneading large quantities of stiff dough.
 Smaller motors may start to overheat and the thick dough will take its toll on your mixer’s gear system.